Jen Gates: Women's curling (2018–present)

 In 2018, Gates moved back to Sudbury and joined the Krista McCarville rink at second.
 The team won the 2019 Northern Ontario Scotties Tournament of Hearts and represented Northern Ontario at the 2019 Scotties Tournament of Hearts, where they placed fourth, losing to Rachel Homan in the 3 vs. 4 page playoff game.
 Gates was on the First All-Star team for being the best second during the round robin portion of the tournament, curling an 83% average.
 The team once again the Northern Ontario championship the following year at the 2020 Northern Ontario Scotties Tournament of Hearts, going undefeated in round robin play and beating Camille Daly, Laura Johnston, Krysta Burns, Amanda Gebhardt, Bella Croisier, and Abby Deschene, before beating Krysta Burns again in the final, which qualified them for the 2020 Scotties Tournament of Hearts in Moose Jaw, Saskatchewan.
 Team McCarville once again lost the 3 vs. 4 game to Ontario and Homan for the second year in a row.

 Team McCarville was selected to represent Northern Ontario at the 2022 Scotties Tournament of Hearts and Gates joined them once again as their alternate.
 At the championship, the team went 5–3 through the round robin, enough to qualify for the playoffs.
 The team then won both of their seeding round games and defeated New Brunswick's Andrea Crawford in the 1 vs. 2 page playoff game to qualify for the final where they faced the Einarson rink.
 There, they could not keep their momentum going, losing the Scotties final 9–6.

 Personal life

-Gates is a curling and communications manager at the Idylwylde Golf and Country Club.
-She is in a relationship with Brett Burke.
+Gates graduated from Medical Spa Advanced Therapist program at Redwood Beauty College and owns her own business Phases located in Sudbury Ontario.
 Her sister is Amanda Gates.